S5-class submarine

+four boats of the class are expected to enter Indian service by the late 2030s.

 Design

 The S5-class of submarines are planned to weigh around 13,500 t.
-The submarines are planned to be armed with up to twelve or sixteen K6 Submarine-launched ballistic missiles, each armed with multiple independently targetable reentry vehicles.
+The submarines are planned to be armed with up to twelve K6 Submarine-launched ballistic missiles, each armed with multiple independently targetable reentry vehicles.

 Development

-The Government of India made an assessment of India's capability to design and construct a class of three new ballistic missile submarines codenamed S5 in 2006 when it was realised that the reactor and payload capacity of the Arihant-class submarines was limited.
-These submarines were initially planned to be operational beginning in 2021 but were delayed.
-The delay prompted the Indian Government to sanction an additional Arihant-class submarine in 2012 to avoid the production line becoming idle.
+In 2006, a high-level committee led by R. Chidambaram, the then principal scientific advisor to the Government of India, had assessed India's ability to construct three S5 series of SSBNs.
+The project with a budget of ₹10000 crore divided among DRDO, BARC and the ATV headquarters.
+The construction would tentatively begin in 2015 followed with the first submarine to be deployed in 2021.
+The has limitations with its reactor and payload capacity.

+Around 2012, with the S5 project remaining in developmental stage, another Arihant-class submarine was cleared for production to avoid idling of the production line.
+The new unit was designated as S4* (between S4 and S5).
+The boat would also feature the Arihant Stretch design.

+As of December 2017, the final design work for the submarine was underway.
+The submarine would be equipped with 12 ballistic missiles.

 As of 4 December 2022, the S5-class submarine was to enter production by 2027.

 As of September 2024, the design phase of the submarine was nearing completion and project sanction was expected soon.

-In September 2025, the Times of India reported that the Bhabha Atomic Research Centre (BARC) is developing a 200 MWe-rated nuclear reactor for the Indian Navy's next-generation nuclear submarines, including Project 77 and S5-class submarines.
+In September 2025, The Times of India reported that the Bhabha Atomic Research Centre (BARC) is developing a 200 MWe-rated nuclear reactor for the Indian Navy's next-generation nuclear submarines, including Project 77 and S5-class submarines.

+By December 2025, the construction of the first two S5 SSBNs had commmenced with four of the class of submarines expected to be commissioned by late 2030s.'
+In February 2026, it was reported that the overall tonnage of the S5-class submarines will be around 17,000-tons submerged.